WHAT’S IN THIS REVIEW?

 - Fake Antarctica

 I was unable to uncover an exact number in terms of the servers they have, but they appear to have 174 data centers at their disposal.
+These are spread across 63 countries and 100 cities.

 Streaming & Torrenting

-Surely streaming would be out of reach for a freemium provider, especially as there must be so many users at any given time?
+Surely streaming content would be out of reach for a freemium provider, especially as there must be so many users at any given time?
 They actually used to offer Windflix servers for accessing US/UK content, but Windscribe seems to have given up for now:

-“Unfortunately, BBC iPlayer, Amazon Prime ,and some other streaming services have implemented algorithms that actively detect and block VPN traffic as a result of the pressure on them by content producers.
+“Unfortunately, BBC iPlayer, Amazon Prime, and some other streaming services have implemented algorithms that actively detect and block VPN traffic as a result of the pressure on them by content producers.
 We’re currently working on a permanent bypass solution, but it’s a cat and mouse game at this point, so we don’t have an estimate on when it will work.”

 They are P2P-friendly, with an online guide for using torrent clients which notes:

 “This is as bulletproof as it gets.
-If the steps are followed correctly, at no point is the torrent traffic ever exposed to your ISP since the Firewall only lets all the traffic go to Windscribe VPN server.”
+If the steps are followed correctly, at no point is the torrent traffic ever exposed to your ISP since the Firewall only lets all the traffic go to the Windscribe VPN server.”

 The freemium version of Windscribe’s software is a great method to combat censorship, with a healthy data cap and no real drawbacks.

-They don’t appear to donate to any causes or offer more data to people who are suffering from government clampdowns, while you might have issues if you’re trying to connect from a location like China.
+They don’t appear to donate to any causes or offer extra data to people who are suffering from government clampdowns, while you might have issues if you’re trying to connect from a location like China.

 It’s a fairly average result, but I’m sure their free software has been helpful for some users who needed to bypass online blocks to access news or social media.